npmaier/mezzanine-recipes/README.md

 * Show your visitors what to cook
 	* Embed an image of the meal
 	* Provide an ingredient list
-* Let your visitors add a comment or rating to recipes
+* Let your visitors add a comment to recipes
 * The usual stuff - ingredients, times, categories
+* REST-API for external applications

 ## Installation